 Doing some weight or power stretching exercises and posture work will also improve a cyclist’s performance on a bicycle, she added.
 This is because the more comfortable and more stable one is on a bicycle, the more efficiently the energy that he produces will go into pushing the bike forward.

-- For night riding, it is mandatory to have a lamp at the front of the bicycle that emits white light and another at the rear to emit flickering red light.
+For night riding, it is preferred to have a light at the front of the bicycle that emits white light and another at the rear to emit flickering red light.